metabase/metabase/docs/installation-and-operation/configuring-application-database.md

 ## PostgreSQL

 We recommend that you use [PostgreSQL](https://www.postgresql.org/) for your Metabase application database.
+The minimum version we support is 12, but we always suggest to be on the latest version you can.

 You can use [environment variables](../configuring-metabase/environment-variables.md) to set a Postgres database as Metabase's application database.
 For example, the following commands tell Metabase to use a Postgres database as its application database: